Dynamic CoVaR Modeling and Estimation: Applied Systemic Risk Forecasting for US G-SIBs

 As competitors for our six CoCAViaR models, we use six different DCC--GARCH specifications.
-DCC--GARCH models have attained benchmark status, because of their accurate variance-covariance matrix predictions \citep{LRV12,CM14}.
-Particularly, we use three DCC--GARCH model specifications, containing two standard DCC--GARCH(1,1) models with multivariate Gaussian and $t$-distributed innovations respectively and a DCC specification based on a univariate GJR--GARCH(1,1) model.
-All models are estimated by maximum likelihood.
-Following Section \ref{CoVaR forecasting with multivariate GARCH models}, the VaR and CoVaR forecasts are obtained by combining all three model specifications with a symmetric and a Cholesky decomposition of the forecasted variance-covariance matrices, yielding six sets of forecasts.
-We refer to Supplement~\ref{Computation of Risk Measure Forecasts} for details on the CoVaR computations.
+DCC--GARCH models have attained benchmark status, because of their accurate variance-covariance matrix predictions \citep{LRV12,Laurent2013,CM14}.
+Particularly, we use three DCC--GARCH specifications, containing two standard DCC--GARCH(1,1) models with multivariate Gaussian and $t$-distributed innovations, respectively, and a DCC specification based on a univariate GJR--GARCH(1,1) model.
+The models are abbreviated as ``DCC-n'', ``DCC-t'' and ``DCC-gjr'', respectively.
+We estimate all DCC--GARCH models by maximum likelihood using the \texttt{rmgarch} package of \cite{Galanos2022} for the statistical software \texttt{R}.